mhostetter/galois/docs/pages/basic_usage.rst

    GF256 = galois.GF(2**8)
    print(GF256)

-These classes are subclasses of :obj:`galois.GFArray` (which itself subclasses :obj:`numpy.ndarray`) and have :obj:`galois.GFMeta` as their metaclass.
+These classes are subclasses of :obj:`galois.FieldArray` (which itself subclasses :obj:`numpy.ndarray`) and have :obj:`galois.FieldMeta` as their metaclass.

 .. ipython:: python

    issubclass(GF256, np.ndarray)
-   issubclass(GF256, galois.GFArray)
+   issubclass(GF256, galois.FieldArray)
-   issubclass(type(GF256), galois.GFMeta)
+   issubclass(type(GF256), galois.FieldMeta)

 A Galois field array class contains attributes relating to its Galois field and methods to modify how the field is calculated or displayed.
-See the attributes and methods in :obj:`galois.GFMeta`.
+See the attributes and methods in :obj:`galois.FieldMeta`.

 .. ipython:: python